Guided gender-affirming surgery in Thailand

 What Is Hysterectomy & Oophorectomy?

 A total hysterectomy with bilateral salpingo-oophorectomy (TH-BSO) removes the uterus, cervix, both fallopian tubes, and both ovaries.
-For transmasculine patients, this procedure addresses dysphoria related to internal reproductive anatomy, permanently stops menstruation, and eliminates the body's primary source of endogenous oestrogen and progesterone.
-After surgery, testosterone therapy remains necessary for maintaining masculinising effects and overall hormonal health, but is no longer working against an endogenous oestrogen source.
+For transmasculine patients, this permanently stops menstruation, eliminates endogenous oestrogen and progesterone, and means testosterone therapy is no longer working against an opposing hormone source.
+The result is a simpler hormonal regimen and the removal of anatomy that may cause ongoing dysphoria.

-The procedure is most commonly performed laparoscopically, using small abdominal incisions and a camera, which results in less pain, shorter hospital stays, and faster recovery compared to open surgery.
-In some cases, it may be combined with vaginectomy or performed alongside other gender-affirming procedures such as metoidioplasty or phalloplasty.
-Under WPATH Standards of Care (SOC 8), hysterectomy for gender affirmation requires documentation of persistent gender incongruence and typically one referral letter from a qualified mental health professional.
+The procedure is most commonly performed laparoscopically, using small abdominal incisions and a camera.
+This results in less pain, shorter hospital stays, and faster recovery compared to open surgery.
+In some cases it may be combined with vaginectomy or performed alongside metoidioplasty or phalloplasty.
+Under WPATH SOC 8, gender-affirming hysterectomy requires documentation of persistent gender incongruence and typically one referral letter.

 Common Concerns Hysterectomy & Oophorectomy Can Address